watsonpaul80/Tour_Scraper/README.md

 - **Stable Tour Scraping**: Efficiently scrapes stable tour information for each trainer listed on At The Races.
 - **Horse Notes Tracking**: Automatically logs into Timeform to add or update horse notes.
 - **Retry Mechanism**: Allows retrying updates for horses that failed to save on the first attempt.
+- **Alert Automation**: Ensures all horse tracker alerts (declaration, morning, evening, and result) are enabled on Timeform.
 - **Interactive Menu**: Easily run different features of the scraper using an interactive menu with `start.bat`.

 ## ⚙️ Prerequisites